jxu/PiCalc/README.md

 ====

 Several algorithms for arbitrary precision calculation of pi.
 Plus, how could I pass up that name?
 Based on Nick Craig-Wood's python implementations, but with my own gmpy2 changes.
 Older versions have non-fixed point math.
 Includes a cheesy timing program so I don't rewrite the code multiple times to try to get performance.
+I threw in some C++ code for no good reason.

 To do:
 - Better documentation